 With such a massive crowd, the tropical climate, and all the booze, (not to mention all the people in skimpy swimwear), things can get literally hot really fast.
 If you think a quick dip to cool yourself down is a great idea however, think again.
 On the night of the Full Moon Party, the ocean is not the ocean.
 It is a bottomless pool of soiled toilet water slapping around your ankles.
 The long line of men standing side-by-side along the length of the beach should be enough of a warning.

 11. If you want a break from the crazy, get accommodations further off

 If you are not the all-nighter kind of partygoer, it’s best to put some thought into where you’ll be staying in Koh Phangan.
-While many choose hotels in Haad Rin Beach for its proximity to the party, this isn’t such a good idea if you’re actually planning to sleep at some point.
-Haad Rin Beach is practically a 24/7 party beach, and if you think you’ll need a break eventually, there are about a dozen other areas in the island to choose from.
+Many choose hotels in Haad Rin Beach for its proximity to the party.
+This isn’t such a good idea if you’re actually planning to sleep at some point.
+Haad Rin Beach is practically a 24/7 party beach.
+If you think you’ll need a break eventually, there are other areas in the island to choose from.

 A plate of chicken fried rice to soothe the beer-induced headache can go a long way.
 Protein, carbs, vitamins and minerals, and lots and lots of grease are just the thing against hangovers.

-Let’s face it, if you’re looking to do something incomparable and memorable (as in crazy and stupid), the Full Moon Party is the place for it.
-But just because you are ready to let your senses go down the drain, doesn’t mean you should actually get into regrettable situations.
+Full Moon Party is the place if you’re looking to do something incomparable and memorable.
+But just because you are ready to let go of your senses, doesn’t mean you should get into regrettable situations.
 Have fun, go wild – but all in the realms of safety.